tonyghouse/sana-api/README.md

-# sana-api
-Sana - AI and automation tool
+# Sana - AI and automation tool